Eccentric-hub scooter: Kangaroo Scooter

 Apparently re-introduced as a children's scooter in the 1960s with the name "kangaroo scooter", kangaroo scooters were built in Taiwan for a company based in Concord, California.
-They had the eccentric rear wheel and a front caliper brake,chrome fenders and a kickstand.
+They had the eccentric rear wheel and a front caliper brake, chrome fenders, and a kickstand.

-Another device also called the Kangaroo Scooter has been designed and sold by Ron and Johnny Knox's company, Knoxcooter Inc., of Weyburn, Saskatchewan, Canada since around 2004.
+Another device, also called the Kangaroo Scooter, has been designed and sold by Ron and Johnny Knox's company, Knoxcooter Inc., of Weyburn, Canada since 2004.
 This variant includes a one-sided rear wheel support, disk brakes and uniquely a clutched rear hub; which allows the user to coast for periods without bouncing up and down.
-Contrary to popular belief, the Eco-Fav (Frequency Accelerated Velocipede) scooter is efficient enough to ride uphill.
-Many users prefer to ride it on an incline to increase their workout resistance.
+Contrary to popular belief, the Eco-Fav (Frequency Accelerated Velocipede) scooter is efficient enough to ride uphill; many users prefer to ride it on an incline to increase their workout resistance.

 Bounce Bike

 A similar concept is the 'Bounce-Bike' which has an eccentric front wheel and a small rear wheel.